sudhakar-jonnakuti/sudhakar-jonnakuti/README.md

 I'm a software developer currently based in Hyderabad, India.
 I love to learn programming and traveling.

-The tech stack I’m currently working with is JavaScript, TypeScript, Node, GraphQL, React, Angular.
-I have experience in MySQL, MongoDB, Redis, ELK stack.
-I like to practice SOLID principles, Test-driven development (TDD), careful organization of system design in my daily coding challenges.

-I am also an open-source enthusiast and maintainer.
+I am an open-source enthusiast and maintainer.

 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
-If you’d like to discuss with me, send me a message to sudhakar.jonna4@protonmail.com.